itsLikith/project-am-client/README.md

 ## 🤝 **Contributing**

-contributions are not accepted for this project
+Contributions are currently not supported for this project

 ---